Remote Sensing-Oriented World Model: The RSWISE Benchmark

 \subsection{Dataset Curation}

 To comprehensively evaluate spatial extrapolation under diverse geospatial conditions, we define four representative scenarios that capture complementary challenges in remote sensing world modeling.
-The first is the general setting of \textit{geographic extrapolation}, where models extend observed regions into adjacent unseen areas across a broad variety of landscapes.
-This scenario is designed to incorporate diverse scene types within a single setting, enabling a comprehensive assessment of overall model capability rather than focusing on a specific environment.
+The first is the general setting of geographic extrapolation, designed to evaluate model capability across diverse scene types rather than within a single environment, thereby enabling a more comprehensive assessment.
 Beyond this general setting, flood scenarios introduce highly dynamic environmental variations, urban regions emphasize continuity across dense built environments, and rural landscapes highlight consistency within natural and agricultural patterns.
 These scenarios jointly establish a structured basis for assessing spatial extrapolation across stable, dynamic, structured, and natural contexts.

 The benchmark dataset consists of 1,600 curated evaluation instances evenly distributed across these four scenarios: general, flood, urban, and rural.
 The data are sourced from three publicly available datasets: Sky-SA~\citep{zhu2025skysense} for general scenes, FloodNet~\citep{rahnemoonfar2021floodnet} for flood events, and LoveDA~\citep{wang2021loveda} for urban and rural landscapes.